spencertipping/tau/doc/pi-asm.md

 ## Local variables
-π₀ is dynamically-scoped and uses local frames to provide access to variables so you don't have to rely on the stack.
+π is dynamically-scoped and uses local frames to provide access to variables so you don't have to rely on the stack.
 You create a local frame like this, which will also emit the instruction to push that frame:

 ```cpp
 a.frame("a", "b", "c", "d")  // push a frame with four locals